Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/glare.rst

 Example
 =======

 ..
-A nice lens flare render of an out door scene
+A nice lens flare render of an outdoor scene

 TODO add.